hazutecuhtli/Udacity_DataStructures/README.md

 For this solution a Node and a Linkedlist classes were created, for the implementation of the cache memory as a linkedlist composed by connected nodes.
 The implemented solution can be observed on the file named ***UdacityDataStructuresProblem1.py***.

+In terms of time complexity, the get operation has a complexity of *O(n)*, while the set operation has a *O(1)* complexity.
+Furthermore, space complexity is limited by the cache size, which in this case has a limited of 5 elements, and therefore, it has a complexity of *O(n)*.

 ## Problem 2: File Recursion

 Finding Files